hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

     - disguises authentic software
     - do not affect to infect other files
     - do not self replicate themselves
+    - provides backdoor from computer to attacker's C2 server

 ### Worm